behnamazimi/zoyla/README.md

 ## Overview

-Zoyla is a cross-platform desktop application built with Tauri, React, and Rust.
-It provides a simple, intuitive interface for running HTTP load tests without the complexity of enterprise testing suites.
+Zoyla is a desktop application that provides a simple, intuitive interface for running HTTP load tests without the complexity of enterprise testing suites.

 ## Target Users